Frequently Asked Questions (FAQ)

 Pearl Primary Care does not bill health insurance for membership or visits.
 Instead, care is provided through a monthly membership, which allows us to focus on patients rather than insurance requirements or visit quotas.

 Yes.
 While Pearl Primary Care does not bill insurance directly, patients may still use their insurance for labs, imaging, hospital services, and specialist care outside the practice.
-Don’t worry, you won’t leave your appointment without knowing exactly who, what, when and where.
+We’ll help coordinate your care and make sure you understand exactly who to see, what to expect, and what comes next.

 Logistics and practical questions